-- 2.50 MDiv, MA in PMin, MA in YMin - 3.00 MA, MTh, DMin, PhD, ThD above) required for their degree program and meet other standards as listed in the Tuition, Fees, and Other Financial Information section of this bulletin.
-See p.
-58.
+2.50 MDiv, MA in PMin, MA in YMin

+3.00 MA, MTh, DMin, PhD, ThD

 Students accepted on a provisional basis must achieve the minimum GPA required for their program during the first semester they are enrolled.
 A student who fails to maintain the minimum GPA required for his/her degree program is placed on academic probation.